-He chuckled again, wiping his mouth.
+He chuckled again, this time deeper, wiping his mouth with hip thumb and sticking it in his mouth, sucking the blood off of it.
 “Yes, I’m fine.
 Stay there, I’ll get your card.”

-I took a step forward, stepping into his office and to my horror, I saw a woman laying on his desk, seemingly unconscious with two puncture wounds on her neck, with a light stream of blood dripping from them.
+I took a step forward, stepping into his office and to my horror, I saw a woman slumped on a large sofa seemingly unconscious, with two puncture wounds on her neck, and a light stream of blood dripping from them.

-He turned around and I noticed his eyes were red.
+He turned around and I noticed his eyes were a dark crimson red.
 He smiled at me revealing two sharp fangs where his canine teeth should be.

 I turned the corner and screamed.
 Somehow he ended up in front of me.

 “I can’t let you leave right now, Madison.”
-Suddenly he sniffed the air, and his head snapped at me.
+Suddenly he sniffed the air, and his head snapped at me and he lost out a lustful groan.
 He looked me up and down and smiled.